Seymour I. Rubinstein: Business ventures

 In 1992 he founded UDICO Holdings, a company which, using a "surveillance engine" licensed from a French company, sought to create an interactive context sensitive help engine which would intercept "F1" calls for help within Microsoft Word and direct users at that point to an interactive training session for the feature which they sought help with.
 Though this product (Developed by T. Lindgren and A. Bennedsen) was never released, the company did release a WinHelp authoring tool called W.Y.S.I.
 Help Composer.

 In 1995 he founded a company called Prompt Software to investigate document management, internet research, and worked with Garnet R. Chaney to patent a series of discoveries regarding Content Discovery.
 This software connected to multiple search sites and used complex word algorithms to refine searches.

-Improper credit

-Similar to many early pioneers in the software industry, Rubinstein is sometimes credited with writing the software that his companies have marketed.
-Some things Rubinstein is improperly credited with are: